WEATHERIZATION ASSISTANCE PROGRAM

-Reorganized N.C.
-Energy Policy Council held meeting on Wed., Jan 15, 2014: The newly reorganized North Carolina Energy Policy Council held its inaugural meeting on Wednesday Jan.
-15 in room 1210 of Green Square Building (217 W. Jones St.) in Raleigh.
-Click on the image below to watch an archive video of the Jan.
-15 Energy Policy Council meeting.
+The N.C.
+Energy Policy Council met on Wed., March 19, 2014 in room 1210 of Green Square Building (217 W. Jones St.) in Raleigh.
+Click on the image below to watch an archive video of the March 19 Energy Policy Council meeting.

 On Aug.
 21, 2013, the N.C.
 Energy Office was merged into the N.C.
 Department of Environment and Natural Resources.
 The Energy Program is a part of the Division of Energy, Mineral and Land Resources.